YesSequitur/markdown-test/README.md

 ![](19.png)

-This selection triggers Nornir to execute our custom functions that remove all current OSPF configs and artefacts before redeploying OSPF as specified in our ```host_var``` definition files.
+This selection triggers Nornir to execute our custom functions that remove all current OSPF configs and artefacts before redeploying OSPF as specified in our ```host_vars``` definition files.

 First the OSPF configurations are identified by the show output, and then negated: